-Our legal DNA paternity tests determine if two or more people (one suspected father and as many children as necessary) are biologically related with 100% certainty.
+Our legal DNA tests for paternity determine if two or more people (one suspected father and as many children as necessary) are biologically related with 100% certainty.

 We make certain all legal DNA results are admissible and defensible in any court of law.
 We follow a very strict chain of custody to protect your rights and insure that testing results are court admissible.
 Our testing is 100% accurate, based on the samples received.